Waltzi/Bball_project/README.md

 - Sprint 3 Goal:
   Complete our springboot web app and get it running correctly.
 Creating web app page to be displayable.
 Active or not active attribute for the database not a archiving system.
 Practice variable for the number of practices per day.

+- Sprint 4 Goal:
+  Freshen up the website by adding more visually appealing aspects.
+Make the program dowloadable and able to run on any device.
+Connect Springboot to our front end.